Pallavilathavadlamudi/GENAI/STATISTICS/VECTORS & MATRIX(June 2).md

             where y is the dependent variable, x1, x2, ... xn are the independent variables, b0 is the y-intercept, and b1, b2, ... bn are the coefficients for each independent variable.

+# Matrix

+1. Introduction to Matrices:

+    Matrices are rectangular arrays of numbers, symbols, or characters where all of these elements are arranged in each row and column.

+    A matrix is identified by its order which is given in the form of rows ⨯ and columns and the location of each element is given by the row and column it belongs to.

+    A matrix is represented as [P]m⨯n where P is the matrix, m is the number of rows and n is the number of columns.

+    Example: